Pen y Cymoedd

 The largest onshore wind farm in England and Wales.

-Pen y Cymoedd is our flagship onshore wind farm, located in South Wales.
+Pen y Cymoedd Wind Farm is located in South Wales.
 Its 76 turbines became operational in 2017 and can produce enough electricity to power 15% of Welsh homes annually.
 In addition to the production of fossil free electricity, a 22MW battery is co-located at the wind farm.

 The battery is able to respond to the needs of the grid system in less than a second, supporting a stable supply of electricity to UK homes.